September 7, 2005: Apple and Motorola launch the Rokr E1, the first Cupertino-sanctioned cellphone to run iTunes.

-The product Jobs was most worried about was the cellphone.
+The product Jobs worried most about was the cellphone.
 The devices already offered built-in cameras, and Jobs figured it was only a matter of time before phone manufacturers started adding serious music players as well.

 In a very un-Jobsian move, he decided the easiest way to undercut potential rivals was to team with another company to get an Apple-sanctioned phone into the marketplace first.

 Jobs picked Motorola.
-He proposed to Motorola CEO Ed Zander that they release a partner phone to the popular Motorola Razr handset, which would include a built-in iPod.
+He proposed to Motorola CEO Ed Zander that they release a version of the popular Motorola Razr that would include a built-in iPod.